 Okay, you didn’t pull your hair out.
 You stayed nice and calm.
 But you definitely need to get your USB drive fixed.
-Luckily, we’ve got a few simple steps to fix write protection on a USB drive.
+Luckily, there are a few simple steps to fix write protection on a USB drive.
 It’s just technology.
-We can fix it.
+You can fix it.

 Depending on your antivirus software, you may be able to configure it to automatically scan a USB drive when first plugged in.
 If not, you can navigate to the USB drive in Windows Explorer, right-click, and force a manual antivirus scan.

 If you do find a virus, eliminate it using your antivirus software.
 At this point, I would advise performing a full system scan after updating your virus definitions.
 If there is one virus lurking on your USB drive, you never know what might be propagating on your main system.

 Normally I’d make something this simple the first step.
 However, I’d rather see you protected from a virus, instead of starting with the simpler fixes.
 Some USB sticks have a mechanical switch on them that puts them into Write Protect mode.
 This can be a very small slider switch which may have caught on something in your pocket or computer case.